ganeshkbhat/jsextenders/README.md

 ###### .enumerateGenerator

-EnumerateGenerator a function that converts/returns a generator function from an array in an iteratable generator function with its values of objects with structure `{index, value}`.
+EnumerateGenerator is a function that returns a generator function from an array into a iteratable generator function with its values of objects with structure `{index, value}`.

 `[1, 2, 3, 4].enumerate(type = "object", thisValue)`